 Then it occurred to me: I was simply out of practice with losing.

 Failure and I became good friends.

 Rather than avoid situations where I stood to lose, I embraced them.
 When I did lose, I didn’t resist.
-I sat in the feeling, indulged in it even, letting the waves of defeat wash over me and then flow away.
+I sat in the feeling, indulged in it, letting hot waves of defeat wash over me.
+And then float away.
 I even went so far as to say that I was “grateful” when I lost.
-Which is kind of weird.
+Which probably drew some strange looks.